ralvares/quay-install-cli/README.md

 ```shell script
 oc get routes
 ```
-You should see 2 routes:
+You should see 3 routes:
-- quayecosystem-quay — is for connecting to the registry
+- container-registry-quay — is for connecting to the registry
-- quayecosystem-quay-config — is for modifying quay registry configurations.

-connect to the route named **quayecosystem-quay** using your browser and login using the default master credentials:
+connect to the route named **container-registry-quay** using your browser

-**username:** quay

-**password:** password
+you'll need to create an account

 ### Test
 login to Quay